Hogao (Colombian Tomato Onion Sauce)

 Ingredients

-• 3 tbsp vegetable oil
+• 3 tbsp sunflower oil

-• 2 big green onions, chopped
+• 2 big scallions, chopped

 • 1 clove of garlic, finely chopped

-• 1 tsp cumin
+• 1 tsp ground cumin

 • 4 big ripe tomatoes, finely grated